by Bill Lewis II

 “Because the test of reasonableness under the Fourth Amendment is not capable of precise definition or mechanical application, however, its proper application requires careful attention to the facts and circumstances of each particular case, including the severity of the crime at issue, whether the suspect poses an immediate threat to the safety of the officers or others, and whether he is actively resisting arrest or attempting to evade arrest by flight.” –Graham v.
 Connor

-As I revisit the Graham decision, it becomes my refreshed opinion that the factors and the circumstances of an incident known prior to a deployment are the most important to consider before weighing the other factors that may or may not be immediately present or relevant.
+As I revisit the Graham decision, it becomes my refreshed opinion that the factors and the circumstances of an incident known prior to a deployment as a crime is confirmed (or believed to be pending) are the most important to consider before weighing the other factors that may or may not be immediately present or relevant.
 It’s not a legal interpretation, but “including” may also be interpreted as “together with” or “as well as” as it applies to this decision and its subsequent applicability.
 These other “factors” – and the totality of the circumstances – become the fourth and equally important prong of the Graham test along with considering the crime, immediate threat, and/or active resistance/arrest evasion.

 I’m fairly confident every situation is different – I’ve yet to see identical situations with identical factors and circumstances – so each situation must include the individual factors that are present and known to a handler prior to a deployment.
 There is no “Graham template” that you can Google or an app you can download that will allow you to enter all of the factors present at the scene of a potential deployment and then click on “DAR” (Determine Appropriate Response) prior to deciding to deploy your police dog – or not.